APRS Solar PHEV

 Solar Plug-In-Hybrid-Electric Vehicle. . . .
 Power to go.

-See video at the Wash DC IEEE PHEV Convention 2007.
+• video at the Wash DC IEEE PHEV Convention 2007.

-See Solar Prius power point presentation.
+• Solar Prius power point presentation.

-See Prius as an Emergency Power Station.
+• Prius as an Emergency Power Station.

-This car at the Wash DC Auto Show.
+• this car at the Wash DC Auto Show.

-range for each hour of full direct sun (about 200 W-Hrs) after being stored in the battery
+But 200 watts of solar panels, equates to about 1 km of electric range for each hour of full direct sun (about 200 W-Hrs) after being stored in the battery and used.

 More photos of the final installation after 6 months: Roof Rear, Front, Driver corner, Side and Hood,

 PHEV BATTERY: .
-The primary purpose of the PHEV battery in this conversion is not so much to guarantee longer range on electric alone, but to have a place to safely stuff the solar power without any risk of overcharging or over cycling the original Toyota HV battery. .
+The primary purpose of the PHEV battery in this conversion is not so much to guarantee longer range on electric alone, but to have a place to safely put the solar power without any risk of overcharging or over cycling the original Toyota HV battery. .
 The photo at right shows my added 9 Amp-Hour cells in the wheel well prior to being wired together in series.

 The discharge controller feeds power into the Prius to extend gas mileage but at a low enough rate (half hour) to not confuse the Prius computers.
 Also, the controller will not waste energy from the OEM battery back into the PHEV battery.
 The only time the PHEV battery is charged is during regenerative braking, from solar power, and from over night plug in.
 The batteries are designed to be cycled to about 50% yielding a lifetime of about 2 years.